 All borrowers must present a valid library card (University I.D. or external borrower card) to borrow materials.
-Library cards are not transferable and will be honoured only when presented by the legitimate card holder, with the exception of the authorized designated borrowers.
+Library cards are not transferable and will be honoured only when presented by the legitimate cardholder, with the exception of the authorized designated borrowers.
 Photos of documents or IDs cannot be used as a valid form of ID when borrowing materials or using library services.

 University ID: Library cards for students, alumni, faculty, and staff

-SFU students (undergraduates and graduates), alumni, faculty and staff (full-time, part-time and contract employees) are eligible to get a University ID through the Registrar's Office, Burnaby Campus; the Information and Registration Desk, Harbour Centre Vancouver Campus; or at the Surrey Registrar and Information Services Desk, Surrey Campus.
+SFU students (undergraduates and graduates), alumni, faculty and staff (full-time, part-time and contracted service workers) are eligible to get a University ID through the Registrar's Office, Burnaby Campus; the Information and Registration Desk, Harbour Centre Vancouver Campus; or at the Surrey Registrar and Information Services Desk, Surrey Campus.
 Any of these user groups, if they do not have a University ID, can also get a library card at any of the SFU Library Campus Locations.
 Please contact firstname.lastname@example.org if you have any questions.

 Spouses or partners of faculty/staff, as well as related positions*, and graduate students are eligible for a non-paying external borrower card; obtainable from the Circulation/Loans desk at any SFU Library branch.
 See the External Borrower privileges page for more information.